 Select Save Frequency.

-Select Offer a discount for subscribing. (optional)
+Select Offer a discount for subscribing.

-Select Save Changes.
+- Select Save Changes.

-- Once you're done creating your subscriptions, navigate to the Shopify admin.
+- Navigate to the Shopify admin.

 - Select Products > All Products.